MicrosoftDocs/dynamics-365-customer-engagement/ce/marketing/setup-troubleshooting.md

   If you have a portal that you aren't using, you can request to have it reverted to an unconfigured portal and then run the [!INCLUDE[pn-marketing-app-module](../includes/pn-marketing-app-module.md)] setup wizard to set it up for use with [!INCLUDE[pn-marketing-app-module](../includes/pn-marketing-app-module.md)].
 Please contact [!INCLUDE[pn-microsoft-support](../includes/pn-microsoft-support.md)] Microsoft Support for assistance with recycling your portal.

 - Purchase an additional portal.
-  If you are using all your existing portals, then you can purchase a new one for [!INCLUDE[pn-marketing-app-module](../includes/pn-marketing-app-module.md)] as described in the following procedure.
+  If you don't have any unused portals that you can recycle, then you can purchase a new one for [!INCLUDE[pn-marketing-app-module](../includes/pn-marketing-app-module.md)] as described in the following procedure.

 To get a new, unconfigured portal app and then use it with [!INCLUDE[pn-marketing-app-module](../includes/pn-marketing-app-module.md)]: